opencodeiiita/Geek-Chat/README.md

 * Reference the issue numbers in the commit message if it resolves an open issue.**Follow the PR template strictly.**

-* In case you want to change the styling of the website do not change the .css files instead change the .scss files and then compile them.(More details)[https://ritwickdey.github.io/vscode-live-sass-compiler/docs/faqs.html]
+* In case you want to change the styling of the website do not change the .css files instead change the .scss files and then compile them.[More details](https://ritwickdey.github.io/vscode-live-sass-compiler/docs/faqs.html)

 * Do not use unneccesary variables or functions and follow a easy and understandable code struture with proper comments.